snes9xgit/snes9x/win32/docs/readme-windows.txt

 Snes9x supports both Game Genie and PAR, as well as the standard raw format: xxxxxx=bb or xxxxxx=cc?bb.
 Also you can create your own cheat codes with the cheat search tool.
-Cheats are saved in .bml files and are automatically loaded the next time a game with the same filename is loaded.
+Cheats are saved in .cht files and are automatically loaded the next time a game with the same filename is loaded.

 Technically, a cheat code consists of two elements; an address in SNES memory